Instant Expressive Gaussian Head Avatars at Over 100 FPS: Method

 Therefore, we associate one 3D Gaussian with each sampled location and the aforementioned motion basis vector.
 The final image is synthesized using the differentiable renderer~\cite{3dgs} from the set of {3D Gaussians} and the specified camera parameters as shown in Fig.~\ref{fig:pipeline}.
 Notably, unlike previous works \cite{gagavatar,zhao2024invertavatar,deng2024portrait4dv2,voodooxp}, we do not use the 2D convolution refinement module to improve the rendered image's quality.
 We denote the rendered result of this encoded set of {Gaussians} at the viewpoint of $I_s$ as $I_s'$.

 To decide where to sample {3D Gaussians} from the triplanes, different from \cite{barthel2024gaussian}, we do not have a paired pre-trained radiance field model to propose the sampling locations.
-Instead, we find that simply adapting the original ray shooting and two-pass importance sampling strategy in~\cite{mildenhall2020nerf,eg3d} already gives reasonable performance.
+Instead, we find that simply adapting the original ray shooting operation and two-pass importance sampling strategy in~\cite{mildenhall2020nerf,eg3d} already gives reasonable performance.

 Specifically, given a camera viewpoint, we shoot one ray for one pixel.
 We uniformly sample locations on each ray to decode 3D Gaussians, and then perform an additional importance sampling based on the opacity of previous decoded Gaussians to decode another set of Gaussians.
 Notice that the shooting resolution does not need to coincide with the rendering resolution.
 In practice, we use a sampling resolution of $64\times64$, but a resolution of $512\times512$ for rendering, which greatly improves efficiency.
-With $48$ sampled {Gaussians} on each ray, this configuration yields about $200K$ {Guassians}, which is sufficient to render at $512\times512$ resolution \cite{kirschstein2024gghead,10.1145/3721238.3730737}.
+With $48$ sampled {Gaussians} on each ray, this configuration yields about $200K$ {Gaussians}, which is sufficient to render at $512\times512$ resolution \cite{kirschstein2024gghead,10.1145/3721238.3730737}.

-Although this sampling of {Gaussians} is inherently viewpoint-dependent, we find in practice that during inference, sampling from a fixed frontal viewpoint already produces a sufficiently dense and representative set of {Guassians}.
+Although this sampling of {Gaussians} is inherently viewpoint-dependent, we find in practice that during inference, sampling from a fixed frontal viewpoint already produces a sufficiently dense and representative set of {Gaussians}.
 The same set can then be effectively reused for rendering from novel viewpoints, accelerating inference.
-During training, the {Gaussians} are instantiated from the final rendering viewpoint to ensure view consistency.
+During training, the {Gaussians} are instantiated from the final rendering viewpoint to ensure {view consistency.
+We explain this later.}